pkgcore/pkgcore/dev-notes/hacking.rst

   1000000 loops, best of 3: 1.05 usec per loop

-Short version?
-If you know the key is there, get is slower.
+The short version of this is: if you know the key is there, dict.get() is slower.
 If you don't, get is your friend.
-IOW, use it instead of doing a containment test then accessing the key.
+In other words, use it instead of doing a containment test and then accessing the key.

 Of course this only considers the case where the default value is simple.
 If it's something more costly "except" will do relatively